 I have a Pinterest board dedicated to short videos that I pull up in sessions.
+This works for both in-person or teletherapy!

 Short videos are a great way to work on inferences in many contexts!
 Making inferences from videos is easier (and tend to be more engaging and fun) than from text.